 - Isabel Haga

 Each spring the Youth Council sponsors a “Teen Opportunity Expo” (T.O.E.) for area youth ages 13 to 19 to attend workshops, listen to guest speakers, and visit with local business and organization representatives for summer jobs, volunteer opportunities and internships.

-Businesses and organizations interested in participating should contact Tina Woodrum at the City of Montrose, 970-240-1415.
+Businesses and organizations interested in participating should call Kelly Rhoderick at 970-240-1436.